-Bonnaroo co-founder Superfly may no longer have a stake in the festival, as Live Nation prepares to purchase its remaining share
+Bonnaroo co-founder Superfly to no longer have a stake in the festival, as Live Nation prepares to purchase its remaining share in the festival

 Sign up for IQ Index